-The City government is empowered to incur bonded debt in accordance with this charter and the constitution and laws of the state.
+The City government is empowered to incur bonded debt in accordance with this Charter and the constitution and laws of the state.
 When voter approval is required, no resolution shall be passed calling for a referendum to incur a bonded debt until an engineering and economic feasibility report shall have been made to the council and a summary thereof published in the official journal at least sixty (60) days prior to the proposed date of the election, unless the council is required to call such an election pursuant to a petition as provided for under the general laws of this state.

 Section 5-09.
-Facsimile Signatures
+Electronic signature and/or Facsimile signatures

-Facsimile signatures are authorized for negotiable instruments and multiple certificates of indebtedness in those cases where an official is required by law to sign.
+Electronic signature and/or f=acsimile signatures are authorized for negotiable instruments and multiple certificates of indebtedness in those cases where an official is required by law to sign.